Empire: Russia

-In the aftermath of the annexation of Crimea, political scientist Agnia Grigas argued that Moscow pursues the policy of “reimperialization.”
-Two days after the 2022 Russian invasion of Ukraine, Historian specializing on empires, Niall Ferguson, interpreted the policy of Putin as an attempt to bring back the tsarist Russian Empire.
-By this time, the “neo-imperialism,” or “neo-imperial ambitions” of Russia became widely claimed.
+In the aftermath of the annexation of Crimea, political scientist Agnia Grigas argued that Moscow pursues the policy of "reimperialization."
+Two days after the 2022 Russian invasion of Ukraine, historian specializing on empires, Niall Ferguson, interpreted the policy of Putin as an attempt to bring back the tsarist Russian Empire.
+By this time, the "neo-imperialism," or "neo-imperial ambitions" of Russia became widely claimed.
 When Vladimir Putin denies the reality of the Ukrainian state, says another historian of empires Timothy Snyder, he is speaking the familiar language of empire.
 For five hundred years, European conquerors saw themselves as actors with purpose, and the colonized as instruments to realize the imperial vision.

-Remarkably, Vladimir Putin himself used to state: "For Russia to survive, it must remain an empire."
-In June 2022, on the 350 anniversarvy of the birth of the 18th-century Russian tsar Peter the Great, Putin has compared himself to him associating their twin historic quests to win back Russian lands.
-For critics this association implied that Putin's "complaints about historical injustice, eastward Nato expansion, and other grievances with the west were all a facade for a traditional war of conquest" and imperialism.
+Vladimir Putin himself used to state: "For Russia to survive, it must remain an empire."
+In June 2022, on the 350 anniversary of the birth of the 18th-century Russian tsar Peter the Great, Putin has compared himself to him associating their twin historic quests to win back Russian lands.
+For critics this association implied that Putin's "complaints about historical injustice, eastward NATO expansion, and other grievances with the west were all a façade for a traditional war of conquest" and imperialism.
 "After months of denials that Russia is driven by imperial ambitions in Ukraine, Putin appeared to embrace that mission."
-On the same occasion, Mykhailo Podolyak, an adviser to the Ukrainian government, suggested Russia's "de-imperialization,” instead of Russia's official war aim of "de-nazification" of Ukraine.
+On the same occasion, Mykhailo Podolyak, an adviser to the Ukrainian government, suggested Russia's "de-imperialization," instead of Russia's official war aim of "de-Nazification" of Ukraine.

 Later that year, Anne Applebaum approached the new Russian Empire as a fact and opined that this Empire must be defeated.
 Other pundits described the new Russian Empire as a failed attempt because Russia failed to annex the whole of Ukraine.